British Virgin Islands (BVI)

 - Company formation

 The British Virgin Islands (BVI), officially the Virgin Islands, is a British overseas territory located in the Caribbean to the east of Puerto Rico.
 British Virgin Islanders are classed as British Overseas Territories citizens and since 2002 have had an entitlement to take up full UK citizenship.
 The capital, Road Town, is situated on Tortola, the largest island, which is approximately 20 km long and 5 km wide.
 The islands had a population of about 28,000 at the 2010 Census, of whom approximately 23,500 lived on Tortola.

 Since the adoption of the British Virgin Islands International Business Companies Ordinance in 1984, the BVI IBC has attained a model status in the offshore services industry.
-In January 1, 2005 a brand-new version of the BVI Business Companies Act came into force.
+On January 1, 2005, a brand-new version of the BVI Business Companies Act came into force.
 The new Act represents a further development in the already outstanding BVI offshore corporate legislation.
-The new law successfully addresses the challenges faced by the offshore financial industry in the 21st century, in particular the pressures against ‘illegal discrimination’ between domestic and offshore companies.
+The new law successfully addresses the challenges faced by the offshore financial industry in the 21st century, in particular, the pressures against ‘illegal discrimination’ between domestic and offshore companies.

 What is BVI IBC